 Note: If you are a behavior analyst reporting the violation, carefully review “7.02 Ethical Violations by Others and Risk of Harm” in the Compliance Code to ensure you are in compliance.

-*BACB legal staff are available by email to help you determine if an incident should be reported.
+*BACB legal staff are available to help you determine if an incident should be reported.
 Contact us for more information if you require assistance.

 1. Collect documentation relevant to the alleged violation(s), including: